Model System of Care

 Today, these programs are funded through contributions made by our donors or operationally.

-For more information about the Southeastern Regional SCI Model System at Shepherd Center, call 404-350-7591 or email Edelle Field-Fote, PT, PhD, FAPTA..
+For more information about the Southeastern Regional SCI Model System at Shepherd Center, call 404-350-7591 or email Edee Field-Fote, PT, PhD, FAPTA, at firstname.lastname@example.org.